Best practices for advanced scheduler features in Azure Kubernetes Service (AKS)

 When you apply taints, work with your application developers and owners to allow them to define the required tolerations in their deployments.

-For more information about how to use multiple node pools in AKS, see Create and manage multiple node pools for a cluster in AKS.
+For more information about how to use multiple node pools in AKS, see Create multiple node pools for a cluster in AKS.

 Behavior of taints and tolerations in AKS